West Triangle Economic Zone: Chongqing

 Commercial skyscrapers and high-rise buildings around the People's Liberation Monument in downtown Chongqing.

 Chongqing was separated from Sichuan province and made into a province-level municipality in March 1997. in order to accelerate its development.
 It was also hoped that China's relatively poorer western areas would be further developed as well.

 As well as being an important industrial area in western China, Chongqing is also rapidly urbanising.
 For instance, new construction added approximately 137,000 square meters (1.5 million square feet) daily of usable floor space to satisfy demands for residential, commercial and factory space.
 More than 1,300 people move into the city daily, bolstering the economy by approximately 100 million Yuan.

 With an annual output capacity of 1.2 million automobiles, Chongqing produces 15% of China's total output.
 Changan Automotive Corp (China's fourth largest automaker), Lifan Hongda Enterprise, and Ford Motor Company all produce automobiles in Chongqing, with the US car giant having 3 plants.

 The municipality is also one of the nine largest iron and steel centres in China and one of the three major aluminum producers.
 Important manufacturers include Chongqing Iron and Steel Company and South West Aluminum, Asia's largest aluminum plant.
 Manufacturing industries are supported by abundant natural resources including large deposits of coal, natural gas, and more than 40 kinds of minerals such as strontium and manganese.
-Coal reserves amount to approximately 4.8 billion tonnes, while Chuandong Natural Gas Field is China's largest inland gas field with deposits of around 270 billion m³ - more than 1/5 of China's total.
+Coal reserves amount to approximately 4.8 billion tonnes, while Chuandong Natural Gas Field is China's largest inland gas field with deposits of around 270 billion m^{3} - more than 1/5 of China's total.

 Chongqing was ranked among the top ten most attractive cities to investing by a Taiwanese report, and is also one of the National Central Cities.